Hendy/umbraco-look/README.md

 		TagQuery = new TagQuery() {
 			AllTags = new string[] { "tag1", "tag2" }, // both tag1 and tag2 are required
-			AnyTags = new string[] { "tag3", "tag4" }, // the results must have at lease one of these tags
+			AnyTags = new string[] { "tag3", "tag4" }, // at least one of these tags is required
 			GetTags = true // indicate that the tags for each result should also be returned },